percona/percona-server/doc/source/myrocks/status_variables.rst

 .. rubric:: ``rocksdb_covered_secondary_key_lookups``

-This variable shows the number of lookups via secondary index that were able to return all fields requested directly from the secondary index when the secondary index contained a field that is only a prefix of the ``varchar`` column.
+This variable shows the number of lookups via the secondary index that returned all fields requested directly from the secondary index.

 .. _rocksdb_additional_compactions_trigger: